a.s.r. aspires to be a sustainable employer by:

 - investing in the empowerment and sustainable mobility of people, both within and outside the organization.

-Owing in part to the introduction of the Dutch Participation Act, a.s.r. developed a policy in 2015 that is designed to hire a set number of people with an occupational impairment every year; these people are referred to as 'a.s.r.'s exceptional talents.
-A new Particapation Desk has recently been created to assign low skilled workers with an occupational impairment to jobs in various business lines.
-Highly educated personswith an occupational disability are recruited through special channels; they are given preference over equally suitable candidates who do not have an occupational impairment.
+Owing in part to the introduction of the Dutch Participation Act, a.s.r. developed a policy that is designed to hire a set number of people with an occupational impairment every year; these people are referred to as 'a.s.r.'s exceptional talents.
+The Participation Desk is designed to assign low skilled workers with an occupational impairment to jobs in various business lines.
+Highly educated persons with an occupational disability are recruited through special channels; they are given preference over equally suitable candidates who do not have an occupational impairment.

 The Works Council of a.s.r. represents employees' interests and consults with the CEO on matters affecting the company.
 The starting point is a focus on the shared interest of the company.
 The Works Council represents the interests of everyone at a.s.r. and weighs up both the interest of the company and that of the employees.